Wizcorp/training_git/README.md

 #### Add Upstream
 To be able to pull in changes from the blessed repo we need to add it as an upstream

-`git remote add upstream ssh://git@github.com/Wizcorp/training_git.git`
+`git remote add upstream git

-First Pull Request
+First Pull Request（初のPull Request）
 ------------------
 Here we will take you through the pull request process and have you perform your first pull request.
 What you will be doing for your first fix is to update the title of this README file `training-git` to `Training - GIT`.
 Please follow